-As Buy American Act and False Claims Act defense lawyers, we help companies and government contractors to avoid and minimize costly mistakes, liability and fines.
+As Buy American Act False Claims Act attorneys and procurement fraud lawyers, we help companies and government contractors to avoid and minimize costly mistakes, liability, and fines.

-Watson & Associates’ Federal government contracts practice group provides detailed legal advice and consulting to federal contractors within the United States and overseas.
-We represent clients both high-profile and lower-profiled criminal and civil cases.
+Go-to law firm for defense contractor fraud representation: Watson & Associates’ Federal government contracts practice group provides detailed legal advice and consulting to federal contractors within the United States and overseas.
+We represent clients in both high-profile and lower-profile criminal and civil cases.

-The Depart of Justice (DOJ), and various inspector general offices (IG) spend a great deal of time investigating small businesses and large DOD contractors for violation of the Buy American Act of 1933 (BAA) and ultimately submitting false claims to the federal government.
+The Department of Justice (DOJ) and various inspector general offices (IG) spend a great deal of time investigating small businesses and large DOD contractors for violation of the Buy American Act of 1933 (BAA) and ultimately submitting false claims to the federal government.

 Overview